chris-dr/InstaClientApp/README.md

 - Instagram authentication via the  OAuth2.0 protocol (code grant type);
 - Displaying some information about an account owner;
 - Displaying the most recent media published by an account owner (max 20 recent photos due to Sandbox mode, pagination by 8 items is available);

+###The app's demo video you can find here: http://bit.ly/2MCzFaV